jcstroud/phyles/docs/tutorial.rst

              bin/barbecue-time -c test-data/time-config.yml \
                                -o 'width : 10000'

-Here, the a message width of 10000 overrides the config file width of 70.
+Here, a message width of 10000 overrides the config file width of 70.
 This width is much too large to be displayed on any normal terminal.
 The barbecue-time script uses the :func:`phyles.get_terminal_size` function to catch the problem